Advanced Tips for Choosing the Right Life Jacket

 Be sure it’s U.S. Coast Guard-approved by checking the label printed on the inside of the life jacket.

-- These life jackets are worn around the waist like a belt, allowing paddlers to paddle without the restriction of a full vest.
+• Waist-worn life jackets let paddlers move freely without the restriction of a full vest.

-- They can be manually inflated by pulling a cord or automatically activated when submerged in water.
-This feature ensures that the life jacket remains unobtrusive until needed.
+• Some life jackets inflate manually by pulling a cord or automatically when submerged in water.

 Conclusion